Cervical polyps: Introduction

 Cervical polyps can be quickly and easily treated with an outpatient procedure in which the polyp is removed.
 The cervical polyp is then checked under a microscope to look for cancer cells to ensure it is benign (noncancerous).

 In the vast majority of cases, cervical polyps are benign.
-However, it is still important for women and adolescent girls ...more treatments »
+However, it is still important for women and adolescent girls who are sexually active to seek ...more treatments »

 Cervical polyps: Misdiagnosis